montpiere/YoutubeSaver/README.md

 in a virtual environment automatically.

 ## Usage:
-Add as many YouTube (full) links as you want in a new line to the downloads.txt file.
+Add as many YouTube (full) links and/or playlist links as you want in a new line to the downloads.txt file.
 And just hit the `YoutubeSaver.bat` and it will work.
 You can find the downloaded files in the `complete` folder of the program library.

 ## Notes
-If you got first "400 bad request", please give a try to run the `fix_moviepy.bat`.
+If you got first *"400 bad request"*, please give a try to run the `fix_moviepy.bat`.
 Sometimes `pytube` is not installed first properly with its fix.

 ## How it works